 Concentrate your efforts on plants in containers and fruiting plants that need the water to swell and mature their fruits, such as beans, courgettes and strawberries.

 Unless your lawn has been newly seeded or freshly turfed in the last year or so, there is really no need to water it in dry weather.
 Even if it goes brown and looks dead, most lawns will still recover when the first rain falls.
 If you need to water it, then remember to soak it really thoroughly twice a week making sure that the water reaches the down to the roots to avoid surface rooting.
+And do heed any hosepipe bans or watering restrictions in your area.

 Prepare your plants for drought

+It’s best to plant new plants in spring or autumn when the soil is still moist, but there are things you can do when planting to actually prepare your plants for hot weather.
 When planting new plants you can use the excavated soil to build a wall around the hole to keep water trapped inside when it rains.
 It also makes it easier to water them and retains the water around the root ball of your plants.
 If you are planting on a slope then build the higher wall around the part of the hole that is facing downhill so that any running water will gather around the precious tree or plant.

 You can also create a depression in the soil around your plant, so that if you add water via a watering can, it puddles within the depression, over the plant roots and then filters down through the soil without running off.
 This is also useful after heavy rainfall.